-D.2.3 Matching adjustment
+D.2.4 Matching adjustment

-KLP does not apply the matching adjustment described in Article 77b of the Solvency II Directive12.
+KLP does not apply the matching adjustment described in Article 77b of the Solvency II Directive.

-D.2.4 Volatility adjustment
+D.2.5 Volatility adjustment

 KLP applies the volatility adjustment described in Article 77d of the Solvency II Directive.
 The volatility adjustment provides a mark-up in the risk-free market interest rate.
 This means that the obligations will be lower than they would have been without this adjustment.
 The effect depends on the amount of the markup.
-The adjustment as at 31.12.2017 represents an interest markup of 0.15 percentage points.
-The effect of this markup is 2 percentage points for solvency capital coverage without the use of transition rules for technical provisions.
+The adjustment as at 31.12.2018 represents an interest markup of 0.42 percentage points for the first ten years.
+The effect of this markup is 13 percentage points for solvency capital coverage without the use of transition rules for technical provisions.
 This is shown in table 14 below.
-The technical provisions, solvency capital are reduced minimally.
-These small changes increase solvency capital coverage from 240 percent to 242 percent using volatility adjustment but without the use of transition rules for the technical provisions.
+Technical provisions, the solvency capital requirement and the eligible Tier 1 and 2 capital have been reduced slightly.
+These changes increase solvency capital coverage from 252 per cent to 265 per cent using volatility adjustment but without the use of transition rules for the technical accruals.